Tilaka

-In Hinduism, the tilaka (तिलक), colloquially known as a tika, is a mark usually adorning the forehead, at the point of the ajna chakra (third eye or spiritual eye) and sometimes other parts of the body such as the neck, hand, chest, or the arm.
+In Hinduism, the tilaka, colloquially known as a tika, is a mark, most often applied to the forehead at the point of the ajna chakra (third eye or spiritual eye), though it may also appear on other parts of the body such as the neck, hand, chest, or the arm.
 The tilaka may be applied daily for decorative purposes, as a symbol of religious affiliation, for rites of passage, or other special spiritual and religious occasions, dependent on regional custom.
 It is also used to honour and welcome someone upon arrival.

-Tilakas come in an assortment of styles or shapes and are adorned using various substances such as "ash from sacrificial fire or cow dung, sandalwood paste, turmeric, clay, charcoal or red lead."
+Tilakas vary widely in shape and are made from various substances, including "ash from sacrificial fire or cow dung, sandalwood paste, turmeric, clay, charcoal or red lead."

 Variations and meaning

 Different Hindu denominations use different materials and shapes to make the tilaka.

 Vaishnavite tilakas

-Traditionally, a staunch Vaishnavite would mark twelve parts of the body with tilakas and other symbols, but the most prominent tilaka is displayed on the forehead.
+Traditionally, a staunch Vaishnavite marks twelve parts of the body with tilakas and other symbols, but the most prominent tilaka is displayed on the forehead.
 The Vaishnava tilaka, also known as urdhva pundra, consists of a two or three vertical lines starting from just below the hairline to almost the end of one's nose tip, and intercepted in the middle by an elongated U. The style of the urdhva pundra varies in each Vaishnavite sect throughout India and can be made with sandalwood paste or various other materials.